Yes and No

 Complaining or feeling bad about (impartial) successes of others.

 Videos and podcasts to consume information.
-They’re great mediums for many things, including entertainment, but are fundamentally poor for referencing, quoting, or looking for specific information.
+They’re great mediums for many things, including entertainment, but are fundamentally poor for referencing, quoting, or looking up specific information.
 This is a hill I’m willing to die on.

 Writing in the passive voice: Unlearning academic writing, which is unnecessarily complex, was one of the best things I did in life.

 Calling: I prefer text for most communications as it can be silent and asynchronous, and doesn’t abruptly demand my undivided attention.